JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7982 days**.

-And here is a just a random fact -  **When Sony introduced the walkman, it had a variety of different names in different countries.
-It was called "Soundabout" in the U.S., "Stowaway" in the U.K., and "Freestyle" in Australia**.
+And here is a just a random fact -  **The leading cause of deaths for children between the ages of 1 and 4 are motor vehicle crashes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)